< Back to People

 Paul Compton was born in Knoxville, TN.
 On November 17, 1996, his life was radically changed by God’s grace.
 Recognizing his call to ministry, he began studying Bible and preaching at Johnson University in 1998.
 In the midst of his academic pursuits, he met Elizabeth (thereby beginning his romantic pursuit).

 After graduating from Johnson University with a B.A. in Bible (2002), he and Elizabeth got married.
 They moved to Charlotte, NC to receive formal training in Christian Apologetics at Southern Evangelical Seminary.
-After Paul received his Master’s degree from SES (2008), the Compton family moved to Merrimack, NH to serve at Riverside Christian Church.
+After Paul received his Master’s degree from SES (2008), the Compton family moved to New Hampshire to serve in ministry.

-Paul is a member of the Evangelical Philosophical Society and the International Society of Christian Apologetics.
-He is a founding and active board member of iHope International Ministries.
-In 2012, he was elected to the town’s ethics committee where he completed his three-year term.
+Paul is the coauthor of Having Fun Under the Sun: A Study of Ecclesiastes and editor of The Collected Essays of Norman L. Geisler (5 volumes).
+He is a member of the Evangelical Philosophical Society and the International Society of Christian Apologetics.
+In 2012, Paul was elected to the town’s ethics committee where he completed his three-year term.
 He served as a pastor on staff at Riverside Christian Church from 2008-2016.
 In July 2016, he began working with Ratio Christi.
-He is now preparing to launch a new chapter at the University of New Hampshire – Manchester.
+He serves as a community apologist and the Director of Technology.